 I have lived in Texas all my life.
 I grew up in Houston, went to school in College Station (at the Texas A&M University), met my wife, Mikaela, who grew up in Austin and we ended up in Dallas.
 Basically I am touring Texas.
 I grew up in a loving home with great parents and two older siblings.
 The church we went to, however, was very ritualistic.
 Stand up.
 Sit down.
 Eat a cracker.
 See you next week.
-From my earliest memories, I always knew there was a God who loved me.
-I just wasn’t sure if he liked me.
+From my earliest memories, I always knew there was a God.
+I just wasn’t sure if he loved me.

 My wife, Mikaela, and I married in 2010 while I was working full time at a church in Mansfield, Texas and about to start seminary at DTS.
-In 2015, we felt called to leave our church, join the Residency Program at Watermark and finish out school.
-Now, working full time with Watermark Plano in the Equipping and Frontlines ministries, my favorite people to spend time with are those who know Christ but (like my story) do not know how to walk with him daily.
-I love helping people know where they are in their journey and equipping them to take the next step.
+In 2015, we felt called to leave our church, join the Institute Program at Watermark and finish out school.
+Since then, I have had several roles at Watermark, all centering on helping people learn, love, and live out God’s Word.
+In 2020, God blessed us with a son, Judah, whose name means “Praise.”

-When I am not at the Plano campus, you can typically find me watching a movie, woodworking, reading, or going to White Rock Lake with my wife and two high energy dogs, Mishka and Lulu.
+When I am not at the Plano campus, you can typically find me watching a movie, woodworking, DIYing a house project, reading, or being out in nature with my wife, son, and two high energy dogs, Mishka and Lulu.
 We love being at Watermark and seeing what God continues to do through broken people whose hearts are his.